saltstack/salt/doc/topics/proxyminion/index.rst

 Salt Proxy Minion Documentation
 ===============================

-Proxy minions are a Salt feature that enables controlling devices that, for whatever reason, cannot run a standard salt-minion.
+Proxy minions are a developing Salt feature that enables controlling devices that, for whatever reason, cannot run a standard salt-minion.
 Examples include network gear that has an API but runs a proprietary OS, devices with limited CPU or memory, or devices that could run a minion, but for security reasons, will not.

 *Proxy minions are not an "out of the box" feature*.
 Because there are an infinite number of controllable devices,